Yuanbao2000/CS757_FinalProject/README.md

   - Disadvantages: narrow levels may underutilize the GPU; deep circuits may become many small serialized levels; scheduler policy flexibility is much smaller than gate-level execution

 #### levelization, non-blocking
+- Not implemented in the current codebase.
+- Intended behavior:
+  - once one level task finishes, its successor level in the same circuit should be unlocked immediately
+  - this would allow situations such as `A:L3`, `B:L1`, `C:L2` across a mixed group of circuits
+  - compared with the current blocking level-wave implementation, this would reduce cross-wave idle waiting

 #### small-chunk after levelization
 - execution flow in simplified words:
   - First perform levelization on the circuit
   - Group gates in the same level by chunk size and build the task dependency graph
 - features:
+  - Not implemented in the current codebase.
+  - Intended goal: keep some of the coarse-grained efficiency of levelization while recovering more scheduling flexibility than one-level-one-task execution.

 ### partition-level task execution
 - execution flow in simplified words:
   - First partition the circuit
 - features:
+  - Not implemented in the current codebase.
   - Advantage: more flexible and can better balance task size
   - Disadvantage: the partitioning strategy itself is a research problem